Back to blog

 Adaptive Scoring

-The engine adapts to context:
+The engine adapts to context in ways that generic systems cannot:

 • Service-type awareness: Virtual office customers have different engagement expectations than legal advice subscribers